How to reduce ecommerce cart abandonment

 Imagine walking around a shop.
-You navigate the aisles, carefully select items — perhaps with the help of a sales assistant — and fill up your basket.
+You navigate the aisles, carefully select items — perhaps with the help of a sales associate — and fill up your basket.
 Then, just before paying at the checkout, you ditch your trolley and walk out.

 What is cart abandonment, and why is it a problem for merchants?